PurelyApplied/geode-examples/security/README.md

 In this example, we start a cluster.
 Users with varying permissions attempt to view member and cluster information, to write data, and to query data.
 These attempts succeed or fail based on the user's permissions.
+Because we expect authentication failures, remember to use the `--continue-on-error` option when running each `gfsh` script.

 This example assumes that Java and Geode are installed.